muratk5n/thirdwave/en/2017/12/timeline-syria-tr.md

 # Timeline of Syria, TR Events

+* 2008
+  * 14/03: A court case to close the governing party AK starts, the Constitutional Court is one vote short to ban the party.
+It is widey speculated that the army chief at the time, Basbug, convinced gov officials behind the scenes for CC to change its mind.
 * 2011
   * 15/03: Syrian civil war started
   * 01/08: TR embraced an explicit policy of regime change in Syria and threw open its doors to thousands of Syrian refugees